pcm32/metabolomics-workflows-course/README.md

 ## Hands on 1: Portal, public instance and deployment.

 Portal hands on, to trigger a deployment and use the Galaxy instance deployed.
-Following [this instructions](portal-practical.md).
+Following [these instructions](portal-practical.md).

 ## Hands on 2: Build a workflow